bennygr/simpleSeed/README.md

 # simpleSeed
-A "Hello World" seed for an AngularJs+Bootstrap application
+A very simple "Hello World" seed for an AngularJs+Bootstrap application

+## Install
+	bower install